Strongsloth/Octolator/README.md

 Octolator is a small project developed for Octopus buyers to create simple yet comprehensive reciepts.
 It was aimed to re-create a 1980's style web application.
 ### Features,
  + ➕Addition Mode - for adding only kilograms when mistakes happen or anything else (defaultss to none).
- + 📍Decimail Rounding - Rounds Decimals in Total to the Hundredths.(E.g. 10.99 --> 11.00)
+ + 📍Decimal Rounding Option - Rounds Decimals in Total to the Hundredths.(E.g. 10.99 --> 11.00)
  + 👥Local User Control - Control which user is used in the web page.(Includes pricing of octopus,etc.. **NOTE: There are only 2 users can be recalled in one device**)
  + 🐙Octopus Supported Sizes - Size format for Octopus in Exportation,
       - B - Big